 Day 13: Drive back from Machha Khola to Kathmandu

-View detail of Tsum Valley Trek:
+View detail of Tsum Valley Trek

 Trekking Guides and porters play a vital role in any successful treks in the Himalayas of Nepal.
-Guides and porters are the real heroes of Mountain who are famous for their sincere and hardworking job in the high altitudes.
+Guides and porters are the real heroes of the Mountain who are famous for their sincere and hardworking job in the high altitudes.

 Tsum valley is a restricted area that needs a guide for all trekkers as it is mandatory by tourism rules and regulations of the Nepal government.
 In general, hiring a guide in the Himalayas is always safe and has many benefits.
 Trekking with a local guide without any hassle is the main reason why many trekkers prefer to take a guide on the mountain.
 It is obvious that you will be more comfortable, informative, and secure on all sides during your trek.

 Porters for the Tsum Valley trek are preferred by many trekkers but still, it is optional.
 Porters are the right choice for those who like to trek light and comfort.
 Trekking porters of Nepal have a unique nature of carrying heavy enough luggage for trekkers in the high altitude where there are thin and hard climbs.
 We provide one porter for every two trekkers with a maximum load of 10 kg from each trekker which is 20kg in total.

 Himalayan Wander Walkers’ energetic and veteran trekking field team (guides and porters) are our most respected staff who are passionate and dedicated individuals.
 Our mountain heroes had sacrificed more than enough for leading your successful journey to the Himalayas.
 We have our own local guides and porters who are originally from Tsum Valley.
 Meet our Team.

 In General, the spring and autumn seasons are the most favorable trekking time in Nepal.
 The rest two seasons of winter and summer are not recommended for trekking.